Lug nut: Design

 A lug nut is a nut fastener with one rounded or conical (tapered) end, used on steel and most aluminum wheels.
 A set of lug nuts is typically used to secure a wheel to threaded wheel studs and thereby to a vehicle's axles.
 Some designs (Audi, BMW, Mercedes-Benz, Saab, Volkswagen) use lug bolts or wheel bolts instead of nuts, which screw into a tapped (threaded) hole in the wheel's hub or brake drum or brake disc.

 The conical lug's taper is normally 60 degrees (although 45 degrees is common for wheels designed for racing applications), and is designed to help center the wheel accurately on the axle, and to reduce the tendency for the nut to loosen due to fretting induced precession, as the car is driven.
-One popular alternative to the conical lug seating design is the rounded, hemispherical, or ball seat.
+One alternative to the conical lug seating design is the rounded, hemispherical, or ball seat.
 Automotive manufacturers such as Audi, BMW, and Honda use this design rather than a tapered seat, but the nut performs the same function.
 Older style (non-ferrous) alloy wheels use nuts with a 1/2 to 1 in cylindrical shank slipping into the wheel to center it and a washer that applies pressure to clamp the wheel to the axle.

 Wheel lug nuts may have different shapes.
 Aftermarket alloy and forged wheels often require specific lug nuts to match their mounting holes, so it is often necessary to get a new set of lug nuts when the wheels are changed.

 There are four common lug nut types: